torbjornlager/book-project-home/_posts/2026-02-24-coming-together-through-rallying-around-a-shared-symbol.md

 ![Alt text]({{ site.baseurl }}/assets/img/prolog-logo.png){: width="220"}

-In the spirit of reuse and renewal, and adding a frame and a bit of color, we have proposed a Prolog logotype based on this symbol.
+In the spirit of reuse and renewal, and adding a frame and a bit of color, I'd like to propose a Prolog logotype based on this symbol.
 By replacing the name "Prolog" with the names of other logic programming languages, and varying the color of the name and the frame, logotypes for other languages implementing this paradigm can be formed.